sephonlee/PMC_ImageCrawler/README.md

 # PMC_ImageCrawler: Crawl figure images on PubMed Central server

-The repositoy contains a set of scripts to crawl figure images on PubMed Central by giving keywords or urls.
-This is a simple crawler using webdriver to go throught returned pages of PMC image search and extract metadata and corresponding figure images.
+The repository contains a set of scripts to crawl figure images on PubMed Central by giving keywords or urls.
+This is a simple crawler using webdriver to go through returned pages of PMC image search and extract metadata and corresponding figure images.

 ## Requirements